Case: C.M. v. Collins

 Petitioner argued that the VA’s rescission of medically recommended hormone therapy was unsupported by science, unjustified by policy, irrational, and unlawfully discriminatory based on sex and disability.
 She claimed the VA’s actions amounted to an unlawful, categorical ban on gender-affirming care that exceeded the agency’s statutory and constitutional authority, causing severe and irreparable harm to her and other transgender veterans’ physical and mental health.

-On June 23, the respondent provided the court with a notice that the Veterans Health Administration determined that petitioner is eligible for continuation of hormone therapy, and was provided with her medication again on June 13, 2025.
+On June 23, the government informed the court that the Veterans Health Administration determined that petitioner is eligible for continuation of hormone therapy, and was provided with her medication again on June 13, 2025.
+Petitioner and Respondent jointly filed to dismiss on June 23, 2025.

 Summary Authors